IN-SPIRE Grant Program

 At the time of application, before funds are awarded, and throughout the project period, it is the responsibility of the awardee and all members of the study team to report any financial or fiduciary interests that might appear to present a conflict of interest.
 These interests must be reported to the IN-SPIRE committee (ISC) and the Conflict of Interest Officer, UMB Research Integrity Office.
 The presence of a conflict of interest does not disqualify investigators from receiving this award but will require the review and management of this conflict by the Conflict of Interest Officer.
 The failure of any member of the study team to disclose all outside interests could result in the termination of this award and the disallowance of all study costs.

-More information about the UMB Conflict of Interest Policy, including examples of what constitutes an outside interest, may be found at the website (https://www.umaryland.edu/oac/areas-of-responsibility/conflict-of-interest/)
+More information about the UMB Conflict of Interest Policy, including examples of what constitutes an outside interest, may be found at the website (https://www.umaryland.edu/oac/areas-of-responsibility/conflict-of-interest/

-D. Funding Restrictions
+C. Funding Restrictions

 • All grants

-• Requests must be no more than $10,000 (1 yr) or $30,000 (12 to 24 months) in direct costs.
+• Requests must be no more than $15,000 in direct costs.

-• Indirect costs are not allowed for either type of grant.
+• Indirect costs are not allowed.

 • Where applicable, necessary regulatory approvals (e.g., IACUC, IRB) must be obtained prior to disbursement of funds.